What Is Cloud Connectivity? Definition, Benefits & Use Cases

 Hybrid cloud connectivity makes it so that both environments work as one.
 Important factors to consider include latency between on-prem systems and cloud workloads, identity and access management that spans both environments, and failover architecture that keeps your systems going if either environment experiences disruption.

-Connectivity in IoT: What Is IoT Connectivity and Why It Matters
+Connectivity In IoT: What Is IoT Connectivity & Why It Matters

 The Internet of Things has added an entirely new dimension to cloud connectivity requirements.
 Connectivity in IoT refers to the networks and protocols that enable physical devices – sensors, cameras, industrial equipment, smart building systems – to communicate with cloud platforms for data processing and control.